jnz/q3vm/README.md

 Known limitations, bugs, missing features:

  * The Quake III Arena JIT compiler (e.g. for x86) is not added.
- * Some 16 bit int operations won't compile with LCC (op code not supported).
+ * double is not supported.
  * `DEBUG_VM` builds are not thread-safe.

 LICENSE